-Broods the stone-lipped conqueror still abject upon his iron hill him and lovers in the naked beds cry for more than meidenheads.
+Broods the stone-lipped conqueror still Abject upon his iron hillighted.

+And lovers in the naked beds

+Cry for more than maidenheads.

 Love seems anomalous in a harsh modern world: even the best seems illusionary.
 This preoccupation with a theme that is both domestic and universal provides a link between Day Lewis's earlier love-poems and his later, more intimate treatment of deteriorating husband-wife relationships.